 Layla* says it’s the prestige that keeps her working on the sales team at Google.
 “It never hurts to have Google on your resume,” the 23-year-old tells Refinery29.
 “I definitely feel like I get more attention.”
-And why wouldn’t she — Google rules the tech world, and this year the company ranks as number seven on Glassdoor’s Best Places To Work list.
-Google has some of the most talked about perks in the game — free food and fitness classes, a high-tech gym on an enormous campus, pods to nap in, sky-high salaries, and of course, bragging rights.
+And why wouldn’t she?
+Google rules the tech world, and this year the company ranks at number seven on Glassdoor’s Best Places To Work list.
+Google has some of the most talked about perks in the game — free food and fitness classes, a high-tech gym on an enormous campus, pods to nap in, sky-high salaries — and, of course, bragging rights.

 Layla agrees that the perks play a significant part in what makes Google a “cool” place to work.
 “The amenities are definitely like a Band-Aid,” she says.
 “They don't fix the issues.
 They make it better, though.”
 Still, she has hope for the future of the company.
 “There are some internal issues that need to be fixed, but they are actively trying to be addressed,” she continues.
 “I feel like they're trying, and that's more than I think some companies can say.”